“I find television very educating. Every time somebody turns on the set I go into the other room and read a book. ” – Groucho Marx

-One of my cousins was crazy about watching cricket world cup.
-She used to set alarm so she could wake up on time and watch the matches.
-She used to watch matches all day and all night long.
-She needed food, water, tea, and snacks, everything on the bed.
+One of my cousins was crazy about watching the cricket world cup.
+She used to set the alarm so she could wake up on time and watch the matches – watching TV all day and all night long – food, water, tea, and snacks – everything on the bed.
 Nothing could interrupt her.

 Am I crazy to suggest that TV is not your friend but rather an intruder?
 Maybe.
 But the truth is it is an intruder.
 If you’re wondering why you’re having a hard time staying focused on your studies, why there’s no peace in your life, why your mind seems preoccupied, then you need to contemplate if you’re watching too much TV.

-Watching too much TV might be a sign of “Escapism.”
-I know because I’ve been there.
+Spending too much time watching TV could be a sign of “escapism” – I know because I’ve been there.
 There was a time when I was in between jobs.
 I could hardly manage my monthly expenses.
-Since I wasn’t clear about what to do next, I found an escape route – I started watching too much TV.
-The idea was to not acknowledge the mess I was in.
+Since I wasn’t clear about what to do next, I found an escape route – I started watching too much TV – I was not ready to acknowledge that my life was a mess.